4.12. Plotting Functions

 Fig. 4.63 A rendered histogram spectrum.

-4.12.7.
+4.12.8.
 Plotting Images

 Image

-The image_plot plotting function takes an RGBImage or ScalarImage as parameter.
+The image_plot plotting function takes an RGBImage or ScalarImage as first parameter.
 A RenderImage needs to be converted to a specific image type first.

 img = ot.presets.image.hong_kong([2, 2])